 It often feels like the goal is running away faster than we can pursue it.

-The truth is, permanent weight loss is going to happen in its own time anyway, when the body is ready to release weight.
+Permanent weight loss will happen in its own time anyway when the body is ready to release weight.

-Now that 90+ pounds has been out of my life for over 17 years, I see the power when we focus on the process and our own efforts.
+Now that 90+ pounds have been out of my life for over 17 years, I see the power when we focus on the process and our efforts.

 Example 2: Career Change

-But, through a series of homework assignments, she began to give herself credit for meeting new contacts through networking, sending out resumes, following up on jobs in the field she was targeting, as well as contacting friends in similar jobs for tips.
+However, through a series of homework assignments, she gave herself credit for meeting new contacts through networking, sending out resumes, following up on jobs in the field she was targeting, and contacting friends in similar jobs for tips.